LarryAtGU/mad_ex_week4/README.md

-# Week 3 JavaScript Functions
+# Week 4 Asynchronous JavaScript Functions

-This project contains exercises for Week 3 of the Mobile Application Development course.
+This project contains exercises for Week 4 of the Mobile Application Development course.
 It covers the JavaScript array functions.

 ## Getting Started